rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 <img src="path/to/your/image.jpg" width="600" height="200" alt="image" />
 ~~~

 Doing this locks the image at 600px by 200px, regardless of the size of the screen used to view it.
-To combat this issue, we provide a custom class called `.rt-image1` which you can wrap your image in.
+To combat this issue, we provide a custom class called `.rt-image` which you can wrap your image in.

 ~~~
 <div class="rt-image">